 In June 2019, the Company entered into an eight-year operating lease for approximately 32,621 square feet of office space beginning on January 15, 2020 and expiring on January 31, 2028.
-In April 2023, the lease was amended to reduce the expiration date to March 31, 2024.
+In April 2023, the lease was amended to reduce the expiration date to March 31, 2024 and in September 2023, the lease was amended to extend the expiration date to December 31, 2024.
 Upon the execution of the amendment, which was deemed to be a lease modification, the Company reassessed the lease liability using the incremental borrowing rate for a collateralized asset of the same remaining term at the modification date and adjusted the carrying amount of ROU assets by the amount of the remeasurement of the liability.
 The Company also reassessed the lease classification and concluded that the lease continues to be an operating lease.
 The Company uses these premises as its new principal executive offices and for general office space.
 The Company is utilizing its other currently-leased spaces to conduct the training of its sales team and for manufacturing purposes.
 Under the terms of the lease, the Company is responsible for taxes, insurance, and maintenance expense.
 The lease contains certain scheduled rent increases.
-Rent expense is recognized on a straight-line basis over the expected lease term.
 The Company has a renewal option to extend the term of the lease for a period of five years beyond the initial term.
 Under the terms of the lease, the base rent payable with respect to each renewal term will be equal to the prevailing market rental rent as of the commencement of the applicable renewal term.
 In the event of a default of certain of the Company's obligations under the lease, the Company's landlord would have the right to terminate the lease.

 In August 2020, the Company entered into a 38-month operating lease for approximately 5,693 square feet of warehouse space beginning on October 15, 2020 and expiring on December 31, 2023.
-In April 2023, the lease was amended to extend the expiration date to December 31, 2024.
+In April 2023, the lease was amended to extend the expiration date to December 31, 2024 and in September 2023, the lease was amended to extend the expiration date to July 1, 2025.
 Upon the execution of the amendment, which was deemed to be a lease modification, the Company reassessed the lease liability using the incremental borrowing rate for a collateralized asset of the same remaining term at the modification date and adjusted the carrying amount of ROU assets by the amount of the remeasurement of the liability.
 The Company also reassessed the lease classification and concluded that the lease continues to be an operating lease.
 The Company uses these premises for general warehouse space.

 In March 2022, the Company entered into an 18-month operating lease for approximately 3,276 square feet of warehouse space beginning on July 1, 2022 and expiring on December 31, 2023.
-In April 2023, the lease was amended to extend the expiration date to December 31, 2024.
+In April 2023, the lease was amended to extend the expiration date to December 31, 2024 and in September 2023, the lease was amended to extend the expiration date to July 1, 2025.
 Upon the execution of the amendment, which was deemed to be a lease modification, the Company reassessed the lease liability using the incremental borrowing rate for a collateralized asset of the same remaining term at the modification date and adjusted the carrying amount of ROU assets by the amount of the remeasurement of the liability.
 The Company also reassessed the lease classification and concluded that the lease continues to be an operating lease.
 The Company uses these premises for general warehouse space.